PurushothMathav/cli-for-udb/README.md

-# 🎬 Universal Downloader Bot (UDB) - KissKH Edition
+# 🎬 Support Bot using (UDB) - KissKH Edition

-UDB is a powerful, modular video downloader CLI tool tailored for scraping and downloading Asian dramas and anime from [kisskh.ovh](https://kisskh.ovh).
+This version of UDB is a powerful, modular video downloader CLI tool tailored for scraping and downloading Asian dramas and anime from [kisskh.ovh](https://kisskh.ovh).
 It supports episode batch downloads, multiple subtitle tracks, and configurable profiles for different content types.

 ---